Create an Alexa skill with serverless and a conversation

-In this developer journey, we will create an Alexa skill using Watson™ Assistant via the Apache OpenWhisk serverless framework.
+In this developer pattern, we will create an Alexa skill using Watson™ Assistant via the Apache OpenWhisk serverless framework.
 Alexa is the voice service behind products like Amazon Echo.
 IBM Cloud Functions (based on Apache OpenWhisk) will be used to integrate Alexa with Watson Assistant.
 An example conversation is included to demonstrate how to pass context between different intents.
-You can also use this journey to try out a conversation from the Bot Asset Exchange (BAE).
+You can also use this pattern to try out a conversation from the Bot Asset Exchange (BAE).

 We will create an Alexa skill using Watson Assistant via the Apache OpenWhisk serverless framework.
 Alexa is the voice service behind products like the Amazon Echo.
 IBM Cloud Functions (based on Apache OpenWhisk) will be used to integrate Alexa with Watson Assistant.
 An example conversation is included to demonstrate how to pass context between different intents, resulting in a weather lookup.
 You can also use this journey to try out a conversation from the Bot Asset Exchange (BAE).